Smooth Assassin

 Smooth Assassin is the debut studio album by the American rapper Grand Daddy I.U., from Queens, New York.
-It was released on September 14, 1990, via Cold Chillin' Records.
-The album was produced by Biz Markie, with Cutmaster Cool V serving as both the co-producer and mixer of the album.
+It was released in 1990 via Cold Chillin' Records.
+The album was produced by Biz Markie, with Cutmaster Cool V serving as the co-producer and mixer of the album.

+Critical reception

+The Washington Post concluded that "Grand Daddy's rhymes and metaphors are often limited, his 'smooth' delivery is actually boring and the two add up to a real yawner of an album."